-ASCE has long considered sustainability a strategic issue confronting practicing civil engineers.
-Its integration into professional practice is required to address changing environmental, social, and economic conditions ethically and responsibly.
-Although challenging issues such as climate change, urbanization, and the rapid pace of technological advancement create opportunities, they also require serious re-evaluation of current professional practice and standards.
-To address this state of affairs, ASCE has outlined a roadmap to transform the profession.
+Although challenging issues such as climate change, urbanization, and the rapid pace of technological advancement create opportunities, they also require serious reevaluation of current professional practice and standards.

 To achieve sustainable infrastructure, engineers must approach projects and engineering in a new way.
 The focus of our engineering efforts must shift from the product of our work-the stormwater management system, the bridge, the building-to the needs and benefits that the project aims to address.
 We must consider all possible alternatives before projects and programs are conceived, executed, and operated-in other words, to "do the right project."